XanaduAI/thewalrus/README.rst

     :alt: PyPI - Python Version
     :target: https://pypi.org/project/thewalrus

-The fastest exact hafnian library.
+A library for the calculation of hafnians, Hermite polynomials and Gaussian boson sampling.
 For more information, please see the `documentation <https://the-walrus.readthedocs.io>`_.

 Features
 ========

-* The fastest calculation of the hafnians, loop hafnians, and torontonians of general and certain structured matrices.
+* Fast calculation of hafnians, loop hafnians, and torontonians of general and certain structured matrices.

-* An easy to use interface to use the loop hafnian for quantum state calculations
+* An easy to use interface to use the loop hafnian for Gaussian quantum state calculations.

-* State of the art algorithms to sample from hafnian and torontonians of graphs.
+* Sampling algorithms for hafnian and torontonians of graphs.

 * Efficient classical methods for approximating the hafnian of non-negative matrices.